Lions hold on for 27-22 win over Argonauts | Globalnews.ca

 Justin McInnis reeled in his sixth TD of the season while Sean Whyte made two field goals and three converts.

-Nick Arbuckle started under centre for the Argos (5-10) and put up 281 passing yards, going 28-for-38 with a touchdown and one interception.
+After missing Toronto’s 21-19 loss to the Montreal Alouettes last week, Nick Arbuckle started under centre for the Argos (5-10) and put up 281 passing yards, going 28-for-38 with a touchdown pass to Makai Polk and one interception.

-Rourke was quick to capitalize, muscling through traffic for a one-yard major.
-Another extra point from Whyte gave the Lions a 20-12 lead.
+“We were beat up on the O-line and the receivers,” he said.
+“So I’m proud of their effort and their toughness.
+It’s a tough loss.
+But I thought, offensively, too many penalties, too many seconds and longs.
+But the defensive effort was there.
+They played good enough football for us to win.
+I thought special teams did their part, too.”

-The Argos responded with a 50-yard field goal to cap the quarter.
+B.C. took a 12-point lead early in the final frame before the visitors mounted a late comeback.

-Rourke added another rushing TD two-and-a-half minutes into the fourth, finding space along the outside of a pileup on the goal line and diving through the bodies into the end zone.
+Rourke added his second rushing TD of the night two-and-a-half minutes into the fourth, finding space along the outside of a pileup on the goal line and diving through the bodies into the end zone.
 Whyte’s single put the Lions up 27-15.

-Toronto got a boost midway through the quarter when Lions defensive lineman Levi Bell was handed a 25-yard penalty for roughing the passer after he caught Arbuckle in the head on a tackle.
+Toronto got a boost midway through the quarter when Lions defensive lineman Levi Bell was handed a 25-yard penalty for roughing the passer after he caught Arbuckle with a spear.

 Another costly call came minutes later when B.C.’s Bradlee Anae was called for unnecessary roughness, giving the Argos a first down at the Lions’ two-yard line.